DimonSmart/LocalOllamaMCPServer/README.md

 ## Configuration

 The server supports multiple Ollama instances through configuration.
 You can configure connections using either `appsettings.json` or environment variables.
+If no configuration is provided, the server will automatically use default settings with a local Ollama server at `http://localhost:11434`.

 ### Configuration via appsettings.json